1.Vulnerability Management Overview

 Vulnerability management and vulnerability assessment are different, but complementary practices.

-Vulnerability management is an ongoing program that uses a variety of tools and processes to help you identify all of the assets and vulnerabilities across your attack surface.
-It also helps you plan how you will mitigate issues, remediate weaknesses, and improve your overall security posture.
+Vulnerability management helps you identify all of the assets and vulnerabilities across your attack surface.
+It also helps you plan how you will mitigate issues, prioritize and remediate weaknesses and improve your overall security posture.

-Vulnerability assessment, on the other hand, is a one-time project you conduct on a regular basis to identify all of your assets and vulnerabilities.
+Vulnerability assessment, on the other hand, is a one-time project conducted on a regular basis to identify all of your assets and vulnerabilities.

 Generally, vulnerability assessment, which is not the same as a vulnerability scan, has a specified beginning and end date.
 It’s a snapshot of your attack surface at a specific point in time.